Prag8855/aab/content/guides/german-work-visa.md

 ## Required documents

 These are the required documents **in Berlin**.
 If you apply elsewhere, the required documents can be different.
-German embassies and consulates in other countries can have special requirements.
-For example, in India, you must also write a cover letter.[^50]
+Check the website of the *Ausländerbehörde*, embassy or consulate where you apply.

 The interviewer will scan your documents page by page.
 Do not staple the pages together.
 If possible, print everything on A4 paper.